 What is Two-Step Verification?

-Turning on Two-Step Verification for Your Microsoft Account
+Turning it on for Your Microsoft Account

-- Sign into the Security basics page for your Microsoft account
+- Sign in to the Security basics page for your Microsoft account

 - Access More security options